s60sc/ESP32-CAM_MJPEG2SD/README.md

 * `Min Frames` is the minimum number of frames to be captured or the file is deleted

 ![image1](extras/motion.png)

-The `myConfig.h` file contains additional `#define` parameters that can be modified.

 ## Audio Recording